 The American Society Of Mechanical Engineers (ASME) develops standards to provide consistency and ensure public safety and reliability.
 While these codes are not always required, they have been widely adopted and implemented across many industries.
 As a result, it is important to be knowledgeable and aware of these standards prior to beginning a job.

-Types Of Mandrels
+What Types Of Mandrels Will You Need?

-- Header Mandrel- For extended reach if the tube is in direct line with the hand hole.
+This mandrel is used for extended reach if the tube is in direct line with the hand hole.

 Flare Roll Boiler Expander

-Flaring The Tube End
+Flare The Tube End:

-Expanding The Tube
+Expanding The Tube: